2019

 Cheshire East Council Cheshire East Highways Department

-Concerns summary The A34 bypass (Melrose Way Bend) is dangerous due to the lack of a continuous white line, allowing unsafe overtaking on a dark stretch of road.
+Concerns summary (AI summary) The A34 bypass at Melrose Way Bend is dangerous due to the absence of a continuous white line, allowing unsafe overtaking in dark conditions and posing a risk to lives.

 Annie Lloyd